Vyral/sam-levy/_posts/2025-01-06-what-you-should-expect-when-selling-your-home.md

 Home appraisal comes next, where a professional appraiser evaluates your property to determine its fair market value.
 Once we clear the appraisal, it’ll be time to close, and you’ll be ready to move on to your new home.

-<br>Selling your home can seem overwhelming, but knowing what to expect can make the process smoother.
+Selling your home can seem overwhelming, but knowing what to expect can make the process smoother.
 If you have any questions about selling your home, please feel free to reach out to me at [(602) 501-9352](tel:6025019352) or [sam@thebrokery.com](mailto:sam@thebrokery.com).